jon-appleby/customer_revenue_analytics/README.md

 ## Decisions

-- **Customer identity was unclear in the source:** The raw data's `customer_id` is a per-order key, unique to every single order.
+**Customer identity was unclear in the source:**
+The raw data's `customer_id` is a per-order key, unique to every single order.
 Grouping by it makes every customer look like a one-time buyer and breaks retention analysis.
 Staging redefines `customer_id` to mean the actual person, applied consistently everywhere.

-- **Revenue comes from one place only:** `order_items`, never joined against `order_payments`, which carries multiple rows per order for installment plans and would inflate revenue through fan-out.
-A reconciliation test checks the two grains agree on every build.
-- **RFM segmentation uses thresholds:** ~96% of customers ordered exactly once, so quartile-based frequency scoring would slice one giant tie group into four meaningless buckets.
-Recognizing that a standard technique doesn't fit the data mattered more than applying it uniformly.
+**Revenue comes from one place only:**
+`order_items` is the only source of revenue.
+It contains product_id and seller_id so revenue by category and seller are identifiable. `order_payments` is at payment-level with multiple rows per order for split payments.
+Joining to items without aggregating would inflate revenue numbers.
+`assert_revenue_reconciles` compares order revenue in `fct_orders` against item revenue in `fct_order_items` and fails if revenue amounts are different.

+**Canceled orders are kept for orders, but excluded for customers:**
+`fct_orders` and `fct_order_items` keep every order regardless of status, as cancellations are useful to include. `int_customer_orders` filters out canceled orders so customer lifetime measures do not include orders that were not completed.

+**RFM segmentation uses thresholds:**
+~96% of customers ordered exactly once, so applied an explicit grouping based on order count over a quartile, as a quartile would split the large tie across separate buckets.

-- **The reporting period is scoped intentionally:** The extract's first and last months are collection artifacts.
+**The reporting period is scoped intentionally:**
+The extract's first and last months are collection artifacts.
 November 2016 has zero orders which produced a 699K% month-over-month spike against a near-zero denominator.
 Trend analysis is scoped to 20 complete months, retaining 99.6% of revenue.

-- **Two bugs surfaced only on Snowflake:** Schema inference preserved lowercase CSV headers as case-sensitive identifiers, breaking every model until fixed at the ingestion layer.
+**Two bugs surfaced only on Snowflake:**
+Schema inference preserved lowercase CSV headers as case-sensitive identifiers, breaking every model until fixed at the ingestion layer.
 Also, Snowflake's `TRY_CAST` rejects non-string input where DuckDB's does not.
 Both were fixed at the layer that caused them.

 ## dbt Build
 ### Data quality and testing